huggingface/blog/unsloth-trl.md

 ## Unsloth - 2x faster, -40% memory usage, 0% accuracy degradation

 The Unsloth library is a lightweight library for faster LLM fine-tuning which is fully compatible with the Hugging Face ecosystem (Hub, transformers, PEFT, TRL).
 The library is actively developed by the Unsloth team (Daniel and Michael) and the open source community.
-The library supports most of NVIDIA GPUs from V100s all the way to H100s, and can be used with the entire trainer suite from the TRL library (SFTTrainer, DPOTrainer, PPOTrainer).
-At this time of writing, Unsloth supports Llama (Codellama, Yi etc) and Mistral architectures.
+The library supports most NVIDIA GPUs from V100s all the way to H100s and can be used with the entire trainer suite from the TRL library (SFTTrainer, DPOTrainer, PPOTrainer).
+At this time of writing, Unsloth supports Llama (CodeLlama, Yi, etc) and Mistral architectures.

-Unsloth works by over-writing some parts of the modeling code of models with optimized operations.
-By manually deriving backpropagation steps, and rewriting all Pytorch modules into Triton kernels, Unsloth is able to both reduce memory usage, and make finetuning faster.
+Unsloth works by overwriting some parts of the modeling code of models with optimized operations.
+By manually deriving backpropagation steps and rewriting all Pytorch modules into Triton kernels, Unsloth can both reduce memory usage and make finetuning faster.
 Also, there are no approximations during finetuning, so the accuracy degradation is 0%.

 ## Benchmarking